 A Lovecraft-inspired cookbook with recipes to whet your appetite and threaten your sanity

 Reading about the slime- covered, non- Euclidean ruins of the sunken city of R’lyeh or the squamous, tentacled deity who slumbers there would make anyone hungry.
-Starting with the puns and working from there, authors Mike Slater and Thomas Roache have summoned forth 50 funny, bizarre, and horrible dishes such as:
+Starting with the puns and working from there, author Mike Slater and head chef Thomas Roache have summoned forth 50 funny, bizarre, and horrible dishes such as:

 • The Deep Fried Deep One